LD4P/rdf2marc/README.md

 $ exe/rdf2marc https://api.stage.sinopia.io/resource/70ac2ed7-95d0-492a-a300-050a40895b74
 ```

+In addition to printing the MARC record, this will also output a binary MARC record (`record.mar`).

 Note when using files:
 * Currently, only turtle is supported.
 * When copying turtle from Sinopia's RDF preview, the resource uri (`<>`) must be replaced by the actual uri (e.g., `https://api.stage.sinopia.io/resource/70ac2ed7-95d0-492a-a300-050a40895b74`)